-We’ve put together our top ten online marketplaces for SMEs in 2021, as well as the costs associated with them – including a few marketplaces you may not have come across.
+We’ve put together our top ten UK online marketplaces for SMEs in 2023, as well as the costs associated with them – including a few marketplaces you may not have come across.

 Hitting annual sales of nearly £17.5 billion in the UK, Amazon is a great place to start for exposure.